wenjian0202/amod-abm/README.md

 ## ongoing parts

 The following parts of the code are still experimental.
-They might be not BUG-FREE:
+They might be NOT BUG-FREE:
 - `simulated_annealing()` in class `Model`: slow and not very effective
 - `dqn.py` for training DQN: slow by nature; current version overacts; multiagent model in construction